NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_concept_ranged_attacks.md

 > Event-driven launches are useful when the Animation Notify, weapon, or combatant must decide the projectile class,
 > launch source, or request data.
 Ability-driven launches are useful for simpler attacks where the ability owns the full
 > projectile setup.
-> {style="tip"}
+{style="tip"}

 ## Projectile Actors

 A **Projectile Actor** owns the core projectile lifecycle.
-It implements the Projectile Interface and exposes a small API used by abilities, behaviors, and pooling systems.
+It implements the Projectile Interface and exposes the public API used by abilities, behaviors, and pooling systems.

 The actor owns the physical projectile pieces, such as collision and projectile movement.
 Specialized gameplay logic is handled by instanced **Projectile Behaviors** owned by the actor's **Projectile Behavior Component**.